-- Maintain a safe and appropriate distance - Treat everyone with dignity and respect - Set an example for others to follow - Make sure you are never on your own, nor are others, with an individual.
-When it is appropriate to work one-to-one make sure that others are within earshot and preferably within vision - Always put the welfare of each person first, before achieving goals - Remember to follow the Trust's recommended adult to young people ratios (please refer to Guidelines for safe working practices with under 18 year olds) - Give enthusiastic and constructive feedback, rather than negative criticism - Recognise the developmental needs and capacity of individuals and avoid pushing them against their will - Respect a young person's right to personal privacy - Avoid unacceptable situations within a relationship of trust and remember your intentions may be misinterpreted
+- Maintain a safe and appropriate distance. - Treat everyone with dignity and respect. - Set an example for others to follow. - Make sure you are never on your own, nor are others, with an individual.
+When it is appropriate to work one-to-one make sure that others are within earshot and preferably within vision. - Always put the welfare of each person first, before achieving goals. - Remember to follow the Trust's recommended adult to child ratios (please refer to Guidelines for safe working practices with under 18 year olds) - Give enthusiastic and constructive feedback, rather than negative criticism. - Recognise the developmental needs and capacity of individuals and avoid pushing them against their will. - Respect a person's right to personal privacy. - Avoid unacceptable situations within a relationship of trust and remember your intentions may be misinterpreted. - Follow the Trust's social media policy when communicating online with children and adults at risk